How to apply for the Professional Master's Program

 Application period for our inaugural class is now open through the UW Graduate School Application Page.
 The program profile page is not up yet, but if you register and click Apply, you will be able to select the M.S.
 Professional Program option.

-If you want to be notified of additional events in advance of submitting an application, please fill out this interest questionnarire.
-We intend to extend our application deadline for this year to end of March 2020.
-If you have more question, please Contact us.
+If you want to be notified of additional events in advance of submitting an application, please fill out this interest questionnaire.
+Our application deadline is rolling for Fall 2020 enrollment.
+If you have more questions, please Contact us.

 To apply, you'll need to submit the following components:

 - Online UW Graduate School application